Published on

 • Focus on health and performance: Prioritizes overall well-being and physical capabilities.

 Being lean is often associated with better metabolic health, increased strength, and improved overall fitness.
 It's not just about looking good; it's about feeling good and functioning at your best.
+Research published in the American Journal of Clinical Nutrition consistently shows that higher lean mass is associated with better insulin sensitivity, lower cardiovascular risk, and improved longevity.

 Why Body Composition Matters More Than Just Weight